Using the Wall to Turn the Horse Exercise (2019)

 PURPOSE OF THE EXERCISE:

-This exercise helps the horse learn to turn off the outside rein and over the inside hind leg.
+This exercise helps the horse learn to turn off the outside rein as well as shift his weight to his hindquarters and turn over the inside hind leg.
 It will also increase the rider’s ability to change aids quickly.
+Additionally, it is a good shoulder mobilizing exercise as well.

 AIDS USED IN THE EXERCISE:

-Inside rein (Indirect Rein in Front of the Withers [shoulder rein]) 4th rein effect Outside rein (Neck rein): 2nd rein effect
+Inside rein: 4th Rein Effect (Indirect Rein in Front of the Withers [shoulder rein])

 Inside leg: at the girth

-Outside leg: four inches back from the girth
+Outside leg: two to four inches back from the girth

-A very efficient way to introduce this exercise to the horse is to teach it using a circle because it allows you to approach the wall at the most useful angle by driving him into the wall at a predetermined angle of about 45 degrees (more or less).
-NOTE: The wall turns the horse so the angle has to be correct.
+A very efficient way to introduce this exercise to the horse is to teach it using a circle because it allows you to approach the fence at the most useful angle by driving him into the fence at a predetermined angle of about 45 degrees (more or less).
+NOTE: The fence turns the horse so the angle has to be correct.
 Too big an angle and the horse doesn’t use his hindquarters to turn; too little an angle causes his shoulders to be blocked and he has to swap ends to turn.

 FIRST PART OF THE EXERCISE: